Cost of Cooking at Home vs. Eating Out

 With food taking a major cut in your budget, it is important to carefully assess your eating habits and make adjustments in line with your financial goals.

 There’s a never-ending debate about the cost of cooking your own meals versus eating out with valid points on both sides of the fence.
-Eating-out is more convenient and relaxed that providing a social outlet outside your home.
-Cooking meals at home is cheaper, (generally) healthier, and is also a great bonding activity for the family.
+Eating out is more convenient and relaxed while providing a social outlet away from home.
+Cooking meals at home is cheaper, (generally) healthier, and is also a great activity that helps your family bond with one another.

-In 2015, Bloomberg reported that eating out sales have surpassed the grocery sales.
-The millennials, specifically, are more inclined to spend money on dining out when compared to the previous generation, the Baby Boomers.
-The Department of Commerce started gathering data in 1992 and consumers spent more on dining out than on food to be prepared at home.
+In 2015, Bloomberg reported that sales of people eating out at restaurants has surpassed grocery store sales.
+Millennials, specifically, are more likely to spend money dining out compared to Baby Boomers.
+The Department of Commerce started gathering data in 1992 and since then, consumers have spent more dining out than on food to be prepared at home.

-The changing eating habits and inflation of grocery prices may cause one’s food budget to balloon, but let’s see how cooking your own meals and eating out fare against each other and the best ways to keep your food budget from spiraling out of control.
+The changing eating habits may have increased your food budget, but let’s see how cooking your own meals compares to eating out and the best ways to keep your budget from spiraling out of control.

 Cost of Groceries

 The Nation’s Restaurant News reported that grocery prices dropped by 0.5%.
 Meanwhile, the price of eating out has gone up by 2.7%.